hypatia-software-org/hypatia-engine/CONTRIBUTING.md

 Read this *before* you make a pull request. _Hopefully_ everything a Python dev would want to know about contributing to Hypatia, e.g., style, guidelines, requirements, testing.

-Before you continue, make sure you've read:
+Before you continue, read:

   * `LICENSE`
-  * `README.md`: everything the user needs to know
+  * `README.md`: Everything the user needs to know
-  * `CODE-OF-CONDUCT.md`: spells out respect for you, it is strictly enforced
+  * `CODE-OF-CONDUCT.md`: Be compassionate and respectful

-## Quick Info
+## Social

-  * branch from, pull request to `develop`
-  * use descriptive branch names
-  * We're strict about documentation (docstrings, commit messages, comments)
-  * use `test.sh` to test before you commit!
-  * You'll probably want to `pip install --user requirements/testing.txt`
-  * This repo's `etc/` directory contains additional/optional tools to assist contributors
+Hypatia has strives to be a safe place for all.
+Please read the `CODE-OF-CONDUCT.md`.

+### Contact and Communication

+Please communicate with our lovely team:

+  * IRC: Freenode #hypatia
+  * Twitter: @hypatia_engine
+  * Email: hypatia.engine@gmail.com

+Lily, project mommy:

+  * Email: lillian.lynn.lemmer@gmail.com
+  * Twitter: @LilyLemmer

+### Letter to Women

+Hey you!

+It's Lily, the project mommy.
+I just wanna say that this project is especially for you as a developer; you come first.
+I'm a woman who's openly lesbian and trans, I hope that reassures you that Hypatia has a welcoming, open, and safe culture.

+I'd like to offer you free one-on-one sessions, where I'll teach you software engineering!
+I'll teach you until you're making quality contributions to Hypatia!
+My hope is to help women develop a portfolio for a career in software engineering.

+I'd also like to invite you to the official, invite-only, Hypatia developer chat.
+We use a service called Slack to chat; you don't need to download anything.
+Send an email to lillian.lynn.lemmer@gmail.com requesting an invite!

+Let me know if you need anything.

+Warm Regards,
+Lillian Lynn Lemmer

 ## Git